HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

        expose every low-level network-sampling control.
    * - ``dem_network_sampling``
      - Samples the DEM stream network directly, then delineates and selects from the sampled outlets.
-This is the lower-level DEM generation mode when the campaign needs explicit control over network candidate sampling.
+This is the lower-level DEM sampling mode when the campaign needs explicit control over network candidate sampling.
-     - ``[data.dem]`` or a custom DEM source, plus outlet-generation controls such as ``outlets.candidate_mode = "network_sampling"``, spacing,
+     - ``[data.dem]`` or a custom DEM source, plus outlet-construction controls such as ``outlets.candidate_mode = "network_sampling"``, spacing,
        accumulation and candidate-count limits.
      - Infers candidate outlets from DEM/network cells according to the sampling controls.
-It gives more control than ``dem_area_target`` but requires more tuning and review of generated candidates.
+It gives more control than ``dem_area_target`` but requires more tuning and review of candidate outlets.

 DEM and observations
 --------------------